Luig1B/bf-/README.md

 * `}` Ends a function;
 * `#` Call a function.
 ## Functionality
-This doesn't make the language functional since there isn't arguments, return, etc. It's just a subroutine for your code to follow.
+This doesn't make the language functional since there's no arguments, return, etc. It's just a subroutine for your code to follow.
 ## Making a function
 Functions are identified with "IDs" which are the value of the current cell when a `{` is read.
 See the example:
 ```bf